ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-05-17-git-worktree-your-secret-weapon-for-multitasking-in-git.md

 ## Understanding git worktree

-At its core, git worktree allows you to create multiple working trees from a single Git repository.
+At its core, `git worktree` allows you to create multiple working trees from a single Git repository.
 This means you can have several branches checked out simultaneously, each in its own separate directory, but all connected to the same underlying repository data 🤯.

-Imagine it like this: your main project folder becomes the "parent" directory, and each git worktree you create is a "child" directory, representing a different branch of your project.
+Imagine it like this: your main project folder becomes the "parent" directory, and each `git worktree` you create is a "child" directory, representing a different branch of your project.
 The magic is that each child directory operates as a completely independent workspace.
 You can edit files, commit changes, and even create new branches within a specific worktree, without affecting any of the other worktrees.

 This allows you to, for example, have one worktree dedicated to developing a new feature, another focused on fixing bugs on the 'main' branch, and yet another for experimenting with a risky experimental feature—all within the same project.

 To create a new worktree is simple:
 {%- highlight sh -%}
 git worktree add <path/to/new/worktree> <branch-name>
 {%- endhighlight -%}

-The `<path/to/new/worktree>` is the directory  where you new worktree will be created.
+The `<path/to/new/worktree>` is the directory where your new worktree will be created.
 You can name this whatever makes sense for the task you're working on.
 The `<branch-name>` is the branch that you want to check out into the new worktree.
 For example, to create a worktree named "BookTrackingLint" for developing a new feature on the "swiftlint" branch, you'd run:
 {%- highlight sh -%}
 git worktree add ../BookTrackingLint swiftlint
 {%- endhighlight -%}

 This will create a new directory named "BookTrackingLint" at the same level as your main project folder, and check out the "swiftlint" branch within it.
 Now you can work on this branch completely independently from your other worktrees.

-You can list all worktree already created with the following command:
+You can list all worktrees already created with the following command:
 {%- highlight sh -%}
 git worktree list
 {%- endhighlight -%}

 As a result, you'll see something like this:
 {%- highlight sh -%}
 /Users/ionixjunior/Projects/iOS/BookTracking      9060735 [main]
 /Users/ionixjunior/Projects/iOS/BookTrackingLint  bf99013 [swiftlint]
 {%- endhighlight -%}

 ## Use Cases and Benefits of git worktree